lunes-platform/lunespy/README.md

 # LunesPy

+**The [old version](https://github.com/Lunes-platform/LunesPy/tree/old) is being discontinued, but it can still be used at your own risk and risk.**

 Library for communication with nodes in mainnet or testnet of the lunes-blockchain network Allows the automation of **sending assets**, **issue end reissue tokens**, **leasing**, **registry**, and **create new wallet**.
 <!--